-The piece to prepare for the 2017 audition is the first four pages of the “Gloria” movement from Haydn’s Mass in D Minor.
-Please also learn the solo portions as well for the audition: if the part goes too high just pause singing for a moment, that is fine.
-Camerata will perform this movement in the Fall and the entire Mass with orchestra in the Spring.
+The piece to prepare for the 2018 audition is the spiritual Ev’ry Time I Feel the Spirit by William Dawson!
 Everything you need to be successful at the audition is provided below.
-Listen to the Performance Video then learn your part using the Printed Music and the Part Tracks to help you.
+Listen to the Performance Video first, then learn your part using the Printed Music and the Part Tracks to help you.
+During the audition you will sing along with a recording using your music.

-Listen to the English Consort and Choir perform Haydn’s “Gloria” here so you can learn your part.
+Listen to the St. Olaf Choir perform Ev’ry Time I Feel the Spirit here so you can learn your part

-Print the music for Haydn’s “Gloria” using the PDF link here.
+Print the music for Ev’ry Time I Feel the Spirit using the PDF link here.